quipucords/quipucords/docs/source/man.rst

 ``--scan-job=scan_job_identifier``

-  Required.
   Contains the scan job identifier for the scan that is used to generate the report.
 Mutually exclusive with the ``--report`` option.

 ``--report=report_identifier``

-  Required.
   Contains the report identifier to retrieve.
 Mutually exclusive with the ``--scan-job`` option.

 ``--json``